aiven/devportal/docs/platform/howto/vpc-peering-upcloud.rst

     The sample response provided describes a peering established one way only.

-If your peering API request is successful, you can extect a response similar to the following:
+If your peering API request is successful, you can expect a response similar to the following:

 .. code-block:: bash